AHartNtkn/AHartNtkn.github.io/_posts/2020-09-18-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 ---

 Ultimately, I think this whole problem should eat itself.
 If we're using a universal learning algorithm, then, certainly, it can learn to be better, somehow.
-Bootstrapping should be possible by some variation of the methods given in the paper.
+Bootstrapping should be possible in this domain.

 <a name="heading5"></a>
 ## Algorithmic Loss